cx-james-bostock/dast_test_site/README.md

   equivalent.
 The second one exists purely because the Zap context only allows a single login URL.

+# Endpoints

+The application provides the following endpoints:

+- `/`: shows the main login screen.
+- `/login`: the main login endpoint.
+- `/altlogin`: the alternate login endpoint (one of the things that prompted the creation of this application was a real use case where a web site had two different login pages granting access to different parts of the application).
+- `/jsonlogin`: a third login endpoint that expects the credentials to be passed using JSON instead of form encoding.
+- `/logout`: the logout endpoint (which works independently of the endpoint used to login).
+- `/dashboard`: the user dashboard endpoint.
+What is displayed to the user depends on the user’s role: if the user has the `admin` role, then the administrator dashboard is shown, otherwise the user dashboard is shown.
+- `/user`: the user page.
+This page is only accessible if the user has either the `admin` role or the `user` role.
+- `/altuser`: the alternate user page.
+This is only accessible if the user has either the `admin` role or the `altuser` role.
+- `/admin`: shows the administrator dashboard.
+- `/register`: allows a user to register.

 # Running the Application

 ## Creating a Virtual Environment